scailable/sclbl-integration-sdk/preprocessor-python-example/README.md

 Socket MessagePack Preprocessor Python Image Example
 =========================

-This example application provides an example on how to create a Python based postprocessor that can be integrated with the NXAI Edge AI Manager.
+This example application provides an example on how to create a Python based preprocessor that can be integrated with the NXAI Edge AI Manager.

 # Preprocessors Control Flow